UniMath/agda-unimath/src/synthetic-category-theory/synthetic-categories.lagda.md

                 ( associative-comp-functor-Synthetic-Category-Theory α h g f)))))
 ```

-#### Commuting squares of isomorphisms in the language of synthetic category theory
+#### Commutative squares of isomorphisms in the language of synthetic category theory

 ```agda
 module _